 Electricity consumption and emissions are calculated based on the formulas and data in the table below:

 In the case of certified renewable electricity, emissions are assumed to be zero.
-In other cases, we use the emission coefficient for the residual mix, which corresponds to the average emissions for all electricity consumed in Finland, excluding certified green electricity.
+In other cases, we use the emission coefficient for the residual mix, which corresponds to the average emissions for all electricity consumed in a country, excluding certified green electricity.
 In other words, it is the average emission coefficient for electricity from fossil fuels, nuclear power, and non-certified renewable electricity, either generated in Finland or imported.
-(Energy Authority, 2020.)
+(Energy Authority, 2021.)

 The greenhouse gas emissions for different vehicle types have been obtained from the LIPASTO unit emissions database (VTT, 2017).
-LIPASTO reports so called unit emissions, measured in grams per kilometer, or grams per passenger kilometer for public transport.
-Electric vehicles are an exception, in which case the electricity consumption per kilometer is presented instead.
-The Carbon Donut then calculates the emissions by multiplying the electricity consumption with the emission coefficient for the Finnish electricity mix (the average emission coefficient for all electricity sources consumed in Finland), which is 141 g CO2/kWh (Motiva, 2020).
+LIPASTO reports so-called unit emissions, measured in grams per kilometre, or grams per passenger kilometre for public transport.
+Electric vehicles are an exception, in which case the electricity consumption per kilometre is presented instead.
+The emissions are then calculated by multiplying the electricity consumption with the emission coefficient for the Finnish electricity mix (the average emission coefficient for all electricity sources consumed in Finland), which is 131 g CO2-eq/kWh (Statistics Finland, 2021).

-Spark’s Carbon Donut does not take life cycle emissions into account in its transport calculations.
-The only emissions that are included are the ones related to fuel consumption (or in the case of electric vehicles, electricity production).
-Emissions from manufacturing vehicles or batteries for vehicles have been omitted.
+The calculator does not take life cycle emissions into account in its transport calculations.
+The only emissions that are included are the ones related to fuel consumption (or in the case of electric vehicles, emissions from electricity production).
+Emissions that arise during the manufacturing of vehicles or batteries for vehicles have been omitted.